-On April 15, 2016, a bill (SB 889) to regulate internet poker and casino games in Michigan was introduced by Senator Mike Kowall.
-This bill passed the Senate Regulatory Reform Committee by a 8-1 vote on June 8, 2016.
-The bill then went to the full Senate for a potential vote but no vote was taken by the end of 2016.
-Michigan is making big, and quick, progress on passing an iGaming bill and more movement is expected to happen throughout the year.
+A bill, SB 203, to regulated internet poker and casino games in Michigan was introduced on March 1, 2017.
+This bill passed the Senate Regulatory Reform Committee a week later on March 8th by a 7-1 vote and it went to the full Senate for a potential vote but did not receive one.
+Another online gaming bill, HB 4926, was introduced on September 12, 2017.
+Michigan is making good progress on passing an iGaming bill and more movement is expected to happen this year.

 Live Poker Site Traffic

 Our main focus as you can see is on the legal prospect concerning poker websites in the United States.
-As of early 2017, only the three states we have in our top navigation went forth to legalize and regulate online poker on the state level.
+Currently, only the four states we have in our top navigation went forth to legalize and regulate online poker on the state level.
 Twenty three (23) U.S. states have, or had, bills in their state legislature process actively seeking to also legalize online poker sites.

 Our goal at PokerWebsites.com is to be the most trusted and cited authority on state law data condensed for the purposes of online gambling.
 We keep you posted on pending bills across all 50 U.S. states by updating our articles daily, or when information is received.